FEUP-ESOF-2020-21/open-cx-t7g4-esofinos/README.md

 ## Product Vision

-Enabling everyone to experience conferences to the fullest by using speech-to-text to create real time subtitles during talks!
+Enabling everyone, specially people with hearing disabilities, to experience conferences to the fullest by using speech-to-text to create real time subtitles during talks!

 ---
 ## Elevator Pitch